AntJanus/WebDevelopment.META/Book/3-Getting Employed/4-freelance-world.md

 2. Add extra money for days off and holidays.
 Most companies have about 6-9 holidays a year plus 10-15 days off a year
 3. Add expenses that will come out of your pocket.
 You'll need a computer, accounting software, billing, invoicing, web development software, probably some subscriptions, etc.
 4. Savings for the time that you won't be able to find a project.
-5. Expenses to find a client
+5. Expenses to find a client.
 6. And money to take into account when business speeds up or slows down.

 This is why some companies and some individuals can reach very high rates.
 Some developers charge at least $10K per project, and each project can last anywhere from two weeks to a month.